 The American Pragmatists

-The term “pragmatism” is arguably one of the most misunderstood terms/ideas today.
+The term “pragmatism” is arguably one of the most misunderstood terms/ideas/practices today.
 The street meaning is “do whatever works – whatever it takes.”
-Or a more precise version: “action unencumbered by principle.”
+Or a more precise cynical version: “action unencumbered by principle.”
 When we approach a decision we often say things like: “don’t overthink it; keep it simple; this isn’t brain surgery; ready-shoot-aim; if it ain’t broke, don’t fix it; if it ain’t broke, break it; etc. etc.” We are all practical which we equate with pragmatic.
 Many business people see being “pragmatic” as the antithesis of being “philosophical”.
 Just the opposite!

 Since Pragmatism, America’s only unique contribution to the long history of Philosophy in the West, and, while a true innovation, it is well to remember James’s titled his 1906 Lowell Lectures: “Pragmatism: A New Name for Some Old Ways of Thinking.”
 Peirce in his 1903 Harvard lectures proclaimed: Pragmatism as a Principle and Method for Right Thinking.